eye-division/jennyblyth/_gallery/antonia-bruce.md

   *As a result the process becomes integral to the making of the photographs which in turn stands for a tiny amount of the many enigmatic experiences that I share with everybody who has ever spent time on Port Meadow.
-The project continues to be a simultaneously chaotic and compelling experience. "*
+The project continues to be a simultaneously chaotic and compelling experience. "*&nbsp;
   Antonia Bruce 2010.
 homepage_description_markdown:
 frontpage: true